netf/datastax-docker-dse/README.md

 #### Description
 This is docker image for DataStax Enterprise and DataStax Community Edition.

-It two types of variables:
+It has two type of configurable variables:

 * build time
-* environemnt variables
+* environemnt

 ###### Build time variables
 * DATASTAX_VERSION - COMMUNITY | ENTERPRISE (default: COMMUNITY)